DadiBit/template/README.md

-# template
+<h1 align="center">DadiBit/template</h1>

-Repo template with some standards built-in
+This template includes some standards and scripts I use in my repos.